DARANGEN: the

 the king’s court.
 Screams erupted in and around the palace walls as the two

 kings clashed.
-The ground shake comparable to an earthquake as darkness
+The ground shook as if it were an earthquake as darkness

 descended over the sea.